wendallsan/song-naga-takshaka-patch/README.md

 Filters Configuration:

-- Distortion/Gain control is in series before the filters
+- pre-filter Distortion with amount adjustment
-- Resonant Ladder Low Pass filter
+- Resonant Ladder Low Pass filter with CV controlled Frequency
-- Comb filter
+- Comb filter with CV controlled __
 - filters are in series and their order can be swapped